Extreme heat and humidity are in the forecast for Madison this week.

 Behavioral health providers (BHPs) work with medical providers and students to consider the physical, emotional, and behavioral aspects of health and determine therapeutic courses of action.
 BHPs help students develop behavioral change plans for tobacco cessation, weight loss, alcohol use, exercise or other lifestyle modifications.
 BHPs also help develop skills to effectively manage emotional or behavioral difficulties such as stress, anxiety, depression, fatigue, anger, and relationship problems.

 Postdocs can establish a liaison relationship with a UW-Madison department, student service organization, or campus group.
 Postdocs are consultants and provide presentations/workshops on mental health topics for students or staff within the organization they work with.
 Postdocs participate in at least four outreach requests for programming throughout the year.

 Let’s Talk are no-cost, informal, drop-in confidential consultations at locations around campus that are available to students throughout the academic year.
 Let’s Talk counselors can help provide insight, support, and information about other resources.
 Let’s Talk is not a substitute for formal counseling and doesn’t constitute mental health treatment, but gives students an opportunity to address concerns, explore solutions, and understand how counseling might be helpful.

 Postdocs meet weekly with staff in one of several teams to consult about on-call service delivery, challenging clinical experiences, treatment plan options, and personal or professional development.

 Postdocs can participate on one of several steering committees that meet throughout the year.
-Committees include Training, Campus-Based Services, Swellness, and Clinical Services.
-Additional UHS committees include Equity & Diversity, Quality Management & Improvement, and Healthy Eating Services.
+Committees include Training, Campus-Based Services, Professional Development, Quality Improvement, Technology, and Clinical Services.
+Additional UHS committees include Equity, Inclusion, & Diversity and Healthy Eating Services.